Disease Guide ·Entropion ·2026

 Cosmetic vs Medical Classification

-Some insurers may question whether entropion surgery is cosmetic or medically necessary.
-Entropion correction is clearly medical — the eyelid is causing corneal damage, pain, and potential blindness.
-Documentation from your vet showing corneal ulcers, fluorescein stain results, and clinical signs of pain helps ensure the claim is approved as medically necessary.
+Some insurers question if surgery is cosmetic or medically necessary.
+Correction is clearly medical - the eyelid causes corneal damage, pain, and potential blindness.
+Vet documentation showing corneal ulcers, fluorescein results, and pain signs ensures approval.

 🇺🇸 US Pet Insurance Guide